How do we exhibit a future before it arrives?

 Designmuseum Danmark inspires creativity and celebrates Danish design through engaging exhibitions and hands-on workshops.
 After a major renovation, it reopened in 2022, blending modern design with its rich heritage while continuing to foster innovation in the design world.

 • Partnering with Stupid Studio, the museum activated its iconic glass montres in the courtyard to spark curiosity while the galleries were closed.
-Three open-ended installations posed provocative questions across themes of humanity, society, and the planet — inviting visitors to pause, reflect, and imagine futures not yet here.
+Three open-ended installations posed provocative questions across themes of humanity, society, and the planet.
+Inviting visitors to pause, reflect, and imagine futures not yet here.
 Each montre explored a question without offering answers:

 → Do all future humans have a mother?